 Push the end of the nozzle onto the valve stem of the tire.
 You will need to apply some pressure to make the fit secure.

 Once you have them connected, air will flow into the tire.
-Once you have reached the target PSI, you remove the hose nozzle from the tire valve.
+Once you have reached the target PSI, remove the hose nozzle from the tire valve.
 If the air pump has an integrated pressure gauge, you can do both these steps at the same time and inflate, release and check the pressure.

 8. Check Pressures